 Under the Orphan Drug Act, the FDA may grant orphan designation to a drug or biological product intended to treat a rare disease or condition, which is generally a disease or condition that affects fewer than 200,000 individuals in the United States, or more than 200,000 individuals in the United States and for which there is no reasonable expectation that the cost of developing and making a drug or biological product available in the United States for this type of disease or condition will be recovered from sales of the product.
 Orphan designation must be requested before submitting an NDA or biologics license application.
 Orphan designation does not convey any advantage in or shorten the duration of the regulatory review and approval process.
-We have received orphan drug designation for rivipansel, uproleselan and GMI-1359, and we intend to seek orphan drug designation and exclusivity for our other drug candidates whenever it is available.
+We have received Orphan Drug designation for uproleselan and GMI-1359, as well as for our prior drug candidate rivipansel, and we intend to seek Orphan Drug designation and exclusivity for our other drug candidates whenever it is available.